gchq/Gaffer/store-implementation/parquet-store/README.md

     /**
      * This method provides the user a way of specifying how to convert a Plain Old Java Object (POJO)
-     * into the Parquet primitive types
+     * into the Parquet primitive types.
      *
      * @param object The POJO that you will convert to Parquet primitives
      * @return An object array of Parquet primitives, if this serialiser is used as the vertex serialiser